excellarateinc/voyage-api-dotnet/readme_docs/STANDARDS-CSHARP.md

                                orderby cust.Name
                                select cust;
        ```

-* Use multiple from clauses instead of a join clause to access inner collections.
+#### Use multiple from clauses instead of a join clause to access inner collections
 For example, a collection of Student objects might each contain a collection of test scores.
 When the following query is executed, it returns each score that is over 90, along with the last name of the student who received the score.

        ```
        // Use a compound from to access the inner sequence within each element.